 The Solution: Succession Planning

 That’s where succession planning comes into play!
 Succession planning is a process for identifying and developing employees to fill the responsibilities of roles within the organization.
 Organizations can use succession planning to ensure all key roles within the company will be filled.
-Not only does it provide a safety net for the company, succession planning provides great benefits for your employees as well.
+Not only does it provide a safety net for the company, but succession planning also provides great benefits for your employees as well.
+Patricia Carl, President of Highland Performance Solutions says:

 Going back to our example, imagine that there’s another employee who we’ll call Lisa, that has been groomed and tailored to do the same tasks that Dave was doing.
-She is familiar with the responsibilities and has the necessary skills to be successful in the role.
-Because Lisa has been trained in advance to learn the skills that Dave had, the transition will be smooth and efficient.
+She is familiar with the responsibilities and has the necessary leadership skills to be successful in the role.
+Because Lisa has been trained in advance to learn the skills that Dave had, the transition will be smooth and efficient and she is able to step in right away.

 Now back to the first scenario where there is no Lisa.
 Instead, you’ll have to scramble to find a replacement for Dave.
 Finding a good replacement requires quality time and money spent.
 By having to take the time to look for a replacement, the project might not be able to meet the deadline.
 In addition, there isn’t a good guarantee that the replacement you hire might fit into the company’s culture or even be a good fit for that position.